Preface: Researchers at Harvard University's Division of Sleep Medicine now confirm that

 There has been some controversy regarding the relative effectiveness of blue light wavelengths, i.e. wavelengths shorter than 480 nm, as compared with light wavelengths in the region of 500 nm as provided by Sunnex Biotechnologies GreenLIGHT technology.
 Some research group and manufacturers have given the impression blue light wavelengths are the most efficient and effective wavelengths for light therapy.
 However, after years of studies with blue and "blue-enriched" light, it is now evident this in not the case.
 (See Ref- Editorial in Sleep Medicine) A study at the Surrey University Chronobiology Center demonstrated that blue light (479 nm) is only about as efficient as ordinary white fluorescent light in inducing a physiological response (melatonin suppression), even for young people.
 Studies at Harvard Medical School and Rush University Medical Center were unable to demonstrate that increasing the proportion of blue wavelengths in a light source improved its effectiveness in shifting the circadian rhythms of humans.
 (See Ref)

-Additionally, the human lens yellows with age, which substantially limits harmful blue light wavelengths from reaching the retina in people over forty.
+Additionally, the human lens yellows with age, which substantially limits the amount of harmful blue light wavelengths from reaching the retina in people over forty.
 This is generally a positive adaptation, because the retina becomes increasingly susceptible to blue light damage with age.
-However, the yellowing lens limits the amount of blue light reaching the retina and reduces the efficiency of blue light or blue light enhanced therapy lamps.
-Studies now demonstrate that the age-related reduction of blue light transmission to the retina is associated with a corresponding age -related reduced sensitivity of chronobiological physiology to exposure to blue light wavelengths.
+However, by limiting the amount of blue light that reaches the retina the yellowing lens reduces the efficiency of blue light or blue light enhanced therapy lamps.
+Studies now demonstrate that the age-related reduction of blue light transmission to the retina is associated with a corresponding age -related reduced sensitivity of chronobiological physiology to exposure of blue light wavelengths.
 (See Ref.)
 In contrast, the yellowing lens does not limit the proportional transmission of light wavelengths emitted by lamps using the GreenLIGHT technology.
 Therefore, unlike lamps that emit blue light wavelengths, there is no age-related reduction in comparative efficiency with Lo-LIGHT lamps, which can be used safely by people of all ages.

 This study, comparing the phase shifting capability of phototherapeutic devices, found that with less than 10% of the light intensity(energy), Sunnex Biotechnologies Lo-LIGHT twin tower unit was twice as effective as a device that emits primarily blue light. (the Litebook®) The GreenLIGHT technology was found to be as effective or more effective than any of the other devices tested, even though it provided only a very small fraction of the light intensity provided by the other phototherapeutic devices.
 The authors concluded: "The [Sunnex Biotechnololgies] light tower was the best device, producing melatonin suppression and circadian phase change while relatively free of side effects".
 (See Ref.).